 About 27% of Albertians eat fruit and vegetables five or more times a day, and almost 7% are vegetarians or vegans.
 For them, meal kit delivery companies offer vegetarian meals or even vegetarian plans that include a variety of plant-based recipes with an option to add proteins, such as poultry, fish, or seafood.

 A meal kit is a little piece of delicious heaven that arrives on your doorstep each week.

-You subscribe to a food box delivery company, and then each week, you choose your meals through the very simple app (in our case, we choose three out of seven possible options) and voila—instant yummy on your doorstep!
+You subscribe to a meal prep delivery company, and then each week, you choose your meals through the very simple app (in our case, we choose three out of seven possible options) and voila—instant yummy on your doorstep!
 Of course, you can also choose to cancel a week if you’re on vacation, etc.